It’s difficult to avoid Brexit

 Arm yourself with Information

 Amongst all the uncertainty about Brexit, this might be easier said than done.
-However, there is information out there and the best approach is to be as informed as possible, so that you can consider the potential implications and draw up a plan, rather than waiting, panicking and being reactive.
+However, there is information out there and the best approach is to be as informed as possible.
+By doing so, you can consider the potential implications and draw up a plan, rather than waiting, panicking and being reactive.

-The gov.uk website is a great starting point and provides a wealth of information, with a diagnostic tool on ‘preparing your business or organisation for the UK leaving the EU’.
+The gov.uk website is a great starting point and provides a wealth of information.
+There is a diagnostic tool on ‘preparing your business or organisation for the UK leaving the EU’.
 The tool helps you find out:

 - what’s changing in your industry